 When it comes to the holidays, there are a lot of things to think about, especially when you’re responsible for marketing a business.
-(And, especially when you take into account the wild year we’ve all experienced.)

 It’s a question many business owners and marketers have, so we’ve suggested a few times (and ways!) to get started.
 Think of it as our gift to you.

-It feels like consumers start their holiday shopping, or at least their planning for the holidays, earlier and earlier every year.
-And the same should be said for your holiday marketing planning.
-You may not have all the details ironed out when it comes to what’s happening with your business in November and December, but by thinking about your holiday marketing all the way in July or August, it can help inform what you’ll be focusing on in a few months.
+So if you want to take advantage of the busy holiday shopping season, you need to start your holiday marketing planning early.
+You may not have all the details ironed out when it comes to what’s happening with your business in November and December, but thinking about your holiday marketing all the way in July or August can help inform what you’ll be focusing on in a few months.

 If you haven’t started your planning yet–not to worry.
 You can still come up with a great strategy to reach shoppers this season.